Skip to content

 Casio strives to appropriately manage and handle all of its information assets, including information that it collects from customers and suppliers.
 Casio has articulated information protection rules along with its Information Security Rules and implements regular education for employees to continuously raise awareness of information security and ensure the implementation of safety measures.
 Additionally, Casio has established an organizational structure to ensure compliance with laws and regulations on privacy protection outside Japan, including the EU’s General Data Protection Regulation (GDPR), which covers the handling of personal information of European users.
 We are also strengthening measures to respond to the increase in cyber-attacks due to recent changes in international circumstances.

 Information security cannot rely only on technical measures; it is also important for everyone handling information to know the required safety procedures, and to incorporate them into their work habits.
 At Casio Computer Co., Ltd., all officers and employees receive regular information security training through e-learning.
 The employees eligible for this training have been expanded to include those at Group companies in and outside Japan.
 The training covers general information security, as well as protection of personal information and other compliance matters, based on changes in society and in the company's business environment.
 Information security is being improved by providing this training content in a timely manner.
+In 2025, we will provide security training for system administrators and strengthen our measures to address increasingly complex and sophisticated cyberattacks.
 In addition, to raise daily awareness, we have issued an information security handbook summarizing basic matters in clear, concise content and conduct targeted attack email training to prepare for possible contingencies as part of our training and awareness-building efforts.

 As an initiative to prevent information leakage, Casio ensures, as an organizational measure, that all employees handling information understand and follow necessary safety procedures.
 Casio requires employees to apply for permission before taking information or information devices off company premises.
 We have also established internal rules regarding such matters as limitations on sending emails externally, as well as proper information disposal.
 Training is provided on these rules in an effort to raise awareness and strengthen measures to prevent information leakage.